hablijack/eilkurier/README.md

 > mvn spring-boot:run -Dspring.profiles.active=development

 Pay attention to the "profiles.active" parameter for development profile => It points you to a local INMEMORY! database.
+You can also use your IDE and the <a href="http://docs.spring.io/spring-boot/docs/current/maven-plugin/run-mojo.html">Maven Spring-Boot Plugin</a> to run the project:

+> Run -> Run Configurations -> Maven Build -> New -> Goal: "spring-boot:run -Dspring.profiles.active=development" -> Run

 #### Open browser
 Try to open your browser at http://localhost:8080.
 There should be the homepage of "eilkurier".